lumapps/lumapps-sdk/docs/guides/content.md

 A content can have a thumbnail, it's a picture associated with it and shows when listed in a content-list widget for instance.

 When adding a thumbnail to a content you need to provide the blob key of the uploaded image in the `thumbnail` attribute.
-To upload and obtain that blobkey [see here](media.md).
+To upload and obtain that blob key [see here](media.md).

 ### Update an existing thumbnail